 ESA detonated 200 lithium-ion batteries for satellites.
 This will determine the consequences of their explosion in orbit.

-Today, more than 750 thousand objects of space debris with a diameter of more than 1
+Today, there are more than 750 thousand objects of space debris in Earth’s orbit with a diameter of more than 1

-cm, moving at a speed of more than 28 thousand km / h.
-Basically, they are various remnants of rockets or shuttles, ranging from huge accelerating blocks to small bolts and nuts.
+cm, moving at a speed of more than 28 thousand km/h.
+These are mainly various remains of rockets or shuttles - ranging from huge upper stages to small bolts and nuts.

 To prevent the formation of new trash,which may result from the explosion of satellite batteries, engineers conducted a series of battery tests at the site of the Commission on Alternative Energy and Atomic Energy (CEA) in France.